jmarkow/gardnerlab-experiments/docs/experiments.rst

 	>>intan_frontend;

 #.
 This starts the file parser with the default settings, which should be fine.
 Check out the `documentation <https://github.com/jmarkow/intan_frontend>`_ for a list of all options.
+#.
+If you want to stop the parser at any point press ``ctrl-c``, don't worry this won't hurt anything.

 The back-end (template selection/matching, zftftb)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^